Reconstructing $d$-manifold subcomplexes of cubes from their $(\lfloor d/2 \rfloor + 1)$-skeletons: The main result

 \subsection{Cubical modifications}

-First, Dancis uses the following lemma: \begin{lma}[{see \citep[lemma 70.1]{book:Munkres}}] If $\Delta$ is a simplicial complex and $\Lambda$ is a full (sometimes called ``induced'') subcomplex, then $\abs{\Delta} \setminus \abs{\Lambda}$ and $\abs{\Delta \setminus \Lambda}$ are homotopy equivalent. \end{lma} To make this lemma work in the cubical world, we need the correct analogue of fullness.
+First, Dancis uses the following lemma: \begin{lma}[{see \citep[lemma 70.1]{book:Munkres}}] If $\Delta$ is a simplicial complex and $\Lambda$ is a full (sometimes called ``induced'') subcomplex, then $\abs{\Delta} \setminus \abs{\Lambda}$ and $\abs{\Delta \setminus \Lambda}$ are homotopy equivalent. \end{lma} To make this lemma work in the cubical world, we need a suitable analogue of fullness.

 \begin{dfn} Let $\Squelta$ be a cubical complex.
-A subcomplex $\Gamma \subseteq \Squelta$ is \emph{face-like} if for every face $F \in \Squelta$, the intersection $F \cap V(\Gamma)$ is empty or a face of $\Gamma$. \end{dfn}
+A subcomplex $\Gamma \subseteq \Squelta$ is \emph{face-like} if for every face $F \in \Squelta$, the intersection $V(\Gamma) \cap F$ is empty or a face of $\Gamma$. \end{dfn}

-For example, for any face $F$ of a cubical complex, the subcomplex $\hat F$ induced by $F$ is a face-like subcomplex (hence the name).
+For example, for any face $G$ of a cubical complex, the subcomplex $\hat G$ induced by $G$ is a face-like subcomplex (hence the name).

 The analogous condition for simplicial complexes is equivalent to fullness.
 For cubical complexes, face-like-ness implies fullness, but the reverse implication is not true: for example, if $\Squelta$ is a solid square and $\Gamma$ is a pair of diagonally opposite vertices, then $\Gamma$ is a full subcomplex but not face-like, since the intersection of $\Gamma$ with the whole square is not a face.